 - Interesting facts to know about the Grand Mosque

-- Wahat Al Karama memorial
+- Wahat Al Karama Memorial

-More interesting facts to know about the Grand Mosque
+Interesting facts to know about the Grand Mosque

-- The Mosque was built to honour the countries Founding Father, considered a visionary leader who believed nothing was impossible.
+- The Mosque was built to honour the country’s Founding Father, who was considered a visionary leader who believed nothing was impossible.

 - The Grand Mosque is actively used throughout the week by Muslim worshipers, accommodating 10,000 in the internal areas and 31,000 in the external areas – they do reach capacity during Ramadan & Eid celebrations.

 - There were more than 38 contractors and thousands of workers from around the world involved with completing various elements of the structure and decoration.
-Sourcing long-lasting materials and expert craftsmanship was of paramount importance.
+Sourcing long-lasting materials and expert craftsmanship were of paramount importance.

 - A recent TripAdvisor survey ranked the Grand Mosque as the second most popular landmark in the world, only behind Machu Picchu in Peru.

-General tips for visiting the Sheikh Zayed Grand Mosque
+General Tips for Visiting the Sheikh Zayed Grand Mosque

-- The Sheikh Zayed Grand Mosque is open to the public seven days a week from 9am (except Fridays) until 10pm – get in as early as possible in the day to avoid the heat and inevitable crowds.
+- The Sheikh Zayed Grand Mosque is open to the public seven days a week from 9:00 AM until 10:00 PM (closed Fridays only between 12:00 PM and 3:00 PM for Worship).

-Dress code at the Grand Mosque Abu Dhabi
+Dress Code at the Grand Mosque Abu Dhabi

 - Respectful dress must be worn inside the Sheikh Zayed Grand Mosque grounds at all times.

-- This means long skirts/trousers and for women, arms and head must also be covered.
+- This means long skirts/trousers, and for women, arms and head must also be covered.

 - Men must have their knees covered and shirt sleeves.